dojo/docs/dojox/charting.rst

 Actions & Animated Effects
 ==========================

 Actions are self-contained objects, which use events to implement certain effects when users interact with a chart.
-Actions are either interacting with a plot of the chart and inheriting from PlotAction or interacting with the chart itself and inheriting ChartAction.
+Actions are either interacting with a plot of the chart and inheriting from PlotAction interacting with the chart itself and inheriting ChartAction.
+The latter type of actions are available starting with Dojo Toolkit 1.7.

 In general plot actions they are designed to attract attention and indicate which charting element is selected, or to show additional information while chart actions usually modify charting properties such as the zoom level.